Henri Matisse

 -

-spiritual balance
+Spiritual balance

-through art, rather than violence or destruction.
+through his art, rather than violence or destruction.

-A revolution with scissors
+A Revolution with Scissors

 -